yukiisen/chatterbox/README.md

 ```

 ## Notes:
-- I don't take responsibility if this bad code ends your career
+- I won't take responsibility if this bad code ends your career.
 - the default port is ```80```
 - the server runs on ```http``` only
 - the default host is (obviously) ```localhost```